HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 layout: post
 title: Why Care about the "Homotopy Theory of Homotopy Theories"?
 tags:
-  -
+  - oo-categories
 ---

-I'm a TA at the [HoTTEST Summer 2022][1] summer school on homotopy type theory, and while I feel quite comfortable with the basics of HoTT, there's a TON of things that I should really know better; so I've been reading a lot to prepare.
+I'm a TA at the [HoTTEST Summer 2022][1] summer school on homotopy type theory, and while I feel quite comfortable with the basics of HoTT, there's a TON of things that I should really know better, so I've been reading a lot to prepare.
 One of the things that I really didn't know _anything_ about was the theory of [model categories][2].
 I knew they had something to do with [$\infty$-categories][3] and homotopy theory... but I didn't really know _what_ :P. Well, multiple papers later, I have a better idea of what's going on, and I'll say a few words about it in this post.
-The end goal, though, is going to be on the "homotopy theory of homotopy theories" -- this was a groundbreaking development in the field... but one which seems _very_ abstract.
-I've been thinking about why we should care about this result, and in the process I discovered a _new reason_ to care about things!
+The end goal will be the "homotopy theory of homotopy theories" -- this abstract but groundbreaking result seemed important, but it was tricky to find information about why explicitly I should care about it.
+After some searching, I've found some reasons, which I would love to share with you all ^_^.

 So then, let's get to it!